RajaJaganathan/express-error-handling/README.md

 new ApplicationError(RegistrationError.EMAIL_ALREADY_TAKEN);
 ```

-An important thing to note, these business validation errors are co-locating with our registration's controller is another good thing.
+one important thing to note, these business validation error.js are co-locating with our registration's controller is good thing.

 #### Bonus: Common Errors